The Site Dashboard

 View your Site's Upstream

-To find a link to your site's upstream, click Settings, then About Site.
+To find your site's upstream, click Settings, then About Site.

 The site default PHP version is applied to every environment unless a PHP version is explicitly selected for each environment.
 For more information, see Upgrading PHP Versions.